Stanton, Gloucestershire: Sheppey Corner

 18th century and then, extensively altered in 1922 for then-owner Sir P. Stott.
 It is now divided into three cottages that are Grade II Listed: Little Sheppey House, No 3 and Pixie Cottage.

 Stanton Court

 A Grade II listed building Stanton Court is a 14644 sqft Jacobean manor house built for the Izod family in the "early and later part" of 17th Century.
 It passed to their relatives, the Wynniatt family, in the early 18th century, who then extended the house adding a wing with Georgian sitting room.
 The house was extensively restored for Sir Philip Stott in the 20th century.
+As of 2023, it is for sale with a guide price of £14 million.

 The Mount Inn

 Though not listed, this very quaint 17th-century inn, atop a steep hill at the end of the village, is a popular spot for tourists because of its views over the Vale of Evesham and the Malvern Hills to the Black Mountains in Wales.
 It has an interesting history.
 The building was originally a farmhouse, known as "The Bank" until 1897 when it became a pub owned by Donnington Brewery and Richard Arkell.
 It was operated by the Troughton family until 1962.
 It was an off-licence facility for decades, known as "The Five Elms"; since alcoholic beverages could not be sold inside, the inn operator made cider in an outbuilding.
 Finally in 1947, the inn received its licence.